charlyalizadeh/Triangulation.jl/README.md

 <a id="10">[10]</a> J. Sliwak, E. Andersen, M. F. Anjos, L. Letocart, and E. Traversi.
 A clique merging algorithm to solve semidenite relaxations of optimal power flow problems. *IEEE Transactions on Power Systems,* 2020.

 <a id="11">[11]</a> A. Berry, R. Krueger, and G. Simonet.
 Maximal label search algorithms to compute perfect and minimal elimination orderings. *SIAM Journal on Discrete Mathematics,* 23(1):428–446, 2009.

+<a id="12">[12]</a> [5] M. Mezzini and M. Moscarini.
+Simple algorithms for minimal triangulation of a graph and backward selection of a decomposable markov network. *Theoretical Computer Science*, 411(7-9):958–966, 2010.